Early Cycle Pause Motivated By Skepticism, Not Data

 IMPORTANT DISCLOSURE

-1 The S&P North American Natural Resources Sector (SPGINRTR) Index (the "Index") provides investors with a benchmark that represents U.S.-traded securities that are classified under the GICS® energy and materials sector excluding the chemicals industry; and steel sub-industry.
+1 The S&P North American Natural Resources Sector (SPGINRTR) Index (the "Index") provides investors with a benchmark that represents U.S.-traded securities that are classified under the GICS energy and materials sector excluding the chemicals industry; and steel sub-industry.

 2 The Purchasing Managers' Index (PMI) is an indicator of the economic health of the manufacturing sector.
 The PMI is based on five major indicators: new orders, inventory levels, production, supplier deliveries and the employment environment.